What is the Act to Prevent Pollution from Ships?

 The United States Coast Guard and the U.S Environmental Protection Agency are the primary enforcers of MARPOL and APPS within the U.S. They are often the ones to inspect and investigate actions if a violation is detected.

 The civil penalties for noncompliance under APPS are significant.
 A vessel owner or operator can be liable up to $25,000 for each violation and civil penalties for making false or fraudulent statements can reach $5,000 for each statement made.
 On average, civil penalties and fines range from $100,000 to $500,000, but have gone much higher for some cases.

 In 2017, Princess Cruise Lines Ltd. was sentenced to pay a $40 million penalty for illegally dumping contaminated waste overboard and falsifying official logbooks to hide the discharges.
-In 2013, Columbia Shipmanagement (Deutschland) GmbH (CSM-D), a German corporation, and Columbia Shipmanagement Ltd. (CSM-CY), a Cypriot company, were sentenced to pay $10.4 million in penalties for deliberate concealment of vessel pollution from four ships that visited ports in New Jersey, Delaware, and North California.
-In addition to the penalties, the companies were placed on four years of probation where they were subject to terms of environmental compliance which requires outside audits by an independent company and oversight by a court appointed monitor.
+Additionally, in 2013, Columbia Shipmanagement (Deutschland) GmbH (CSM-D), a German corporation, and Columbia Shipmanagement Ltd. (CSM-CY), a Cypriot company, were sentenced to pay $10.4 million in penalties for deliberate concealment of vessel pollution from four ships that visited ports in New Jersey, Delaware, and North California.
+The companies were also placed on four years of probation where they were subject to terms of environmental compliance, which requires outside audits by an independent company and oversight by a court appointed monitor.